open-policy-agent/opa/docs/content/cli.md

 Show capabilities for OPA.

-The 'capabilities' command prints the OPA capabilities, prior to and including the version of OPA used, for a specific version.
+The 'capabilities' command prints the OPA capabilities, prior to and including the version of OPA used.

-Print a list of all existing capabilities versions
+Print a list of all existing capabilities version names

-    $ opa capabilities --versions
+    $ opa capabilities
     v0.17.0
     v0.17.1
     ...